 Students can use time off from school to explore potential future career directions, earn money or get experience at a job or internship, volunteer for an organization or cause they believe in, or engage in a variety of special programs.
 In general, students are advised against taking courses at another institution while out, since Penn will not grant credit for any such coursework.
 Advisors in the College Office stand ready to talk to students about their time off.
 The Career Services office can also help students think through the best way to use that time.

-LOA Checklist: While Away from Penn
+Leave of Absence Checklist: While Away from Penn

 Conditions for Return

 All conditions for return as specified in the original notification letter must be satisfied before August 1 for a fall return, December 1 for a spring return and May 1 for a summer return.
 Students who have not satisfied all conditions may be denied return.

 All returning students will be required to meet with an advisor in the College Office to discuss their plan for re-integrating themselves in the academic community of the University.
 This discussion will include plans for completing the student’s degree program as well as the use of appropriate University support services.

 Students with Incompletes will be required to resolve them and receive final grades for the courses in question before August 1 for a fall return, December 1 for a spring return and May 1 for a summer return.